 - How to prepare and cook the wild food that’s been gathered, while maintaining the benefits of the vitamins, minerals and trace elements that are lacking in so many processed foods.
 Depending on the season, this could include delicious soups and tasty salads featuring nettles, seaweed, samphire, strand cabbage, wild garlic and purslane

-- Take a walk with Pat, an enthusiastic and experienced forager, to search for wild food in the countryside.
-Before even leaving the front steps of the Cookery School, your eyes will be opened see five edible wild plants, reinforcing how much natural abundance is available to those who know what to look for
+- Take a walk with Darina and Pat, enthusiastic and experienced foragers, to search for wild food in the countryside and on the seashore.
+Even before leaving the front steps of the Cookery School you will notice many wild plants reinforcing the natural abundance available to those who know what to look for.

 Good to know